madhat5/WDI_Project2/README.md

 - 3. Have complete RESTful routes for at least one of your resources with GET, POST, PUT, PATCH, and DELETE --o--

-- 4. Utilize an ORM to create a database table structure and interact with your relationally-stored data --o--
+- 4. Utilize an ORM to create a database table structure and interact with your relationally-stored data --x--

-- 5. Include wireframes that you designed during the planning process
+- 5. Include wireframes that you designed during the planning process --x--
+    > (README)

 - 6. Have semantically clean HTML and CSS ()
     > (BOOTSTRAP)